What's a Universal Windows app?

 Your app can use voice and Bluetooth LE devices to help users interact with the world around them.

-On Windows, you can choose how you'll monetize your app—across phones, tablets, and PCs.
+On Windows, you can choose how you'll monetize your app—across phones, tablets, PCs, and other devices.
 We give you a number of ways to make money with your app and the services it delivers.
 All you need to do is choose the one that works best for you:

 - A paid download is the simplest option.
 Just name your price.

-- Trials give you a unique way to let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.
+- Trials give you a great way to let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.

 - In-app purchase offers you the most flexibility for monetizing your app.